connorshea/CSU-CompSci/README.md

 # CSU-CompSci
-Assignments for Computer Science classes at Colorado State University
+Assignments for Computer Science classes at Colorado State University.